dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_distribute.rst

 Distance Min
    The minimal distance points can have to each other.
-   This option is only available on distribution methods that supports it.
+   This option is only available on distribution methods that support it.

 Density Max
    The point density for the point distribution.
 The units are number of points per square meter.